JarDeVSon/PlaywrightCleanCLI/README.md

 ## Why CLI for API Testing?

-Speed and Flexibility: CLI tools are lightweight and fast, allowing you to run tests quickly without the overhead of a GUI.
+- Speed and Flexibility: CLI tools are lightweight and fast, allowing you to run tests quickly without the overhead of a GUI.
-Automation: CLI tools can be easily integrated into CI/CD pipelines, making automation a breeze.
+- Automation: CLI tools can be easily integrated into CI/CD pipelines, making automation a breeze.
-Customization: You can tailor CLI commands to fit your specific needs, making your workflow more efficient.
+- Customization: You can tailor CLI commands to fit your specific needs, making your workflow more efficient.

-## Setting Up Your
+## Setting Up Your Environment

 Before diving into code, ensure you have Node.js and npm installed.
 Then, install Playwright with TypeScript: